-Sport governing bodies Sport providing entities Sport spectacle organizations Mission Promote sports at all levels in a given territory and sport discipline.
+Governing bodies Sport-providing entities Sporting event organizations Mission Promote sports at all levels in a given territory and sport discipline.
 To satisfy a community's motivation to practice physical activity and socializing through sport activities.
 Represent, promote and safeguard the interests of all actors participating in the competitions they produce.
 Goal Govern the sport, ensuring its promotion and development at all levels, monitor the administration of sport, guarantee the organization of regular competitions as well as the respect for the rules of fair play.
 Design and offer sport activities, both at a recreational and competitive level, and at individual and team programs, oriented towards official competitions in order to achieve sporting success and social integration.
 Design a regular competition system ensuring the contest among rival teams or individuals in a given sport discipline and under the same ethic codes.
-Main activity Govern one or more sport discipline.
+Main activity Govern one or more sport disciplines.
 Deliver sport programs.
 Generate competition opportunities.
 Examples National Associations, Federations, National Organizations, Olympic associations/committees.
-Clubs, community centres, fitness centres, university sport programs.
+Clubs, community centres, fitness-centres, university sport programs.
 Leagues, associations, circuits, tours.

-Source: Authors.
+Fuente: Authors.